dylan-lang/lsp-dylan/documentation/source/index.rst

 Current Status
 ==============

-As of 2024-04-19, the server implements
+As of February 2026, the server implements the following features:

 * Jump to declaration
 * Jump to definition
 * Diagnostics (i.e., compiler warnings)
-* Hover (i.e., argument lists)
+* Hover (i.e., parameter lists)

 When applied to a symbol which is bound to a generic function, "jump to definition" will show a list containing the generic function and its specific